-The closing date for applications 13 February 2023
+The closing date for applications is Thursday, 4 May 2023

-Candidates may be selected before the closing date, apply early.
-This position is opened to all Nationalities.
+This is an urgent post.
+Candidates may likely be selected before the closing date, apply early

 As part of the recruitment process, shortlisted candidates may be asked to complete a written assignment before participating in an interview.